-Child Dependent Visa
+Child Dependent Visa Ireland

-The Child Dependent Visa allows Irish citizens and those residing in Ireland to bring their children to Ireland.
+The Ireland Child Dependent Visa allows Irish citizens and those residing in Ireland to bring their children to Ireland.
 Find out what the eligibility requirements and the application process are.

-To receive assistance with your Child Dependent Visa, call our experts today on (+353) 061 518 025.
+To receive assistance with your Irish dependent visa for child, call our experts today on +44 (0)333 414 9244.

 The Child Dependent Visa belongs to the Join Family visa category and it is intended for children of Irish citizens or individuals lawfully residing there.
 That means that those who are in Ireland on a valid long stay visa such as the Employment Visa can use this route to bring their dependent children to Ireland.